IMI Certified Mediator

 A logbook as proof of their mediation experience.
-Describing: type of mediations, type and number of parties, presence of (legal) advisors or other advisors, number of meetings and duration, result of the mediation, duration of the mediation process (Start and end date) and any special characteristics of the case like co-mediation, cross-border, special happenings or characteristics.
+Describing: type of mediations, type and number of parties, presence of (legal) advisors or other advisors, number of meetings and duration, result of the mediation, duration of the mediation process (start and end date) and any special characteristics of the case like co-mediation, cross-border and special events.
 Covering – anonymously- a minimum of 20 mediations or 200 hours of mediation carried out in the 3 years prior to the assessment.

 All these documents form part of the assessment and are used as a base for the interview with the assessor(s), the feedback and the pass/fail decision.
 Candidates are assessed based on The Academy of Legal Mediation Practice Assessment Criteria Tool.